Financial-Times/ft-origami/docs/overview/governance.md

 On issues affecting the Origami spec, the team will also consult the Origami advisory group, and take their views into account when making spec changes.

-If a spec change is proposed by the spec editor, they will normally create a pull request, and advertise it to the advisory group and other interested parties via the `front-end-web` distribution list.
+If a spec change is proposed by the spec editor, they will normally create a pull request.
 If no objections are received (via pull request comments) within three business days, the change will be merged.
-Once a change is merged, the advisory group will be notified again so that they can keep their programmes up to date with the latest state of the standard, and promote its adoption and use.
+Once an important change is merged, the advisory group will be notified again so that they can keep their programmes up to date with the latest state of the standard, and promote its adoption and use.
+All non-trivial changes will be recorded in a chagelog that is part of the specification.

 Changes to the spec may also be proposed by anyone via a pull request.
 These will be reviewed by the spec editor and if approved, submitted to the advisory group.